 Federal government employees enjoy a wide range of "family-friendly" benefits that go far beyond insurance and retirement.
 Each agency is free to offer its own benefits package.
-The following is a sample of the benefits available to permanent Federal employee.
+The following is a sample of federal government employee benefits.

 - Federal Employees Retirement System (FERS):